NKoyfish/DungeonCrawl/README.md

 or
 ### "python dungeon_crawl.py -filename maze3.txt"
 the -filename arg is optional and a maze will be generated for the user if a file is not provided
+## Features to potentially add

+## Features and fixes as of 5/04/21
+  - Added colors to the printMaze(), armor, weapons, and stat screen.
+Combat screen may be next
+  - Changed the combat system from just taking an entity's strength and rolling from 90 to 110 % of that value.
+New combat calculates damage at a minimum of your base attack and any weaknesses to elements an enemy may have so long as you deal damage of that type.
+  - Every Enemy spawns with at least one item but drops a different item on death.
+  - main now has a DEBUG argument defaulted to False.
+      DEBUG mode enables the user to auto create a set of armor and a weapon "armor" and "combatplus"
 ## Features and fixes as of 4/30/21
   - obscures tiles the player hasnt visited or been in one-cell proximity to
   - Neatly clears out prints (Before it would keep appending to the terminal with new maze prints)